ansonfu886/BMES-BasicArduinoWorkshop/README.md

 #### 3.2.1 Variables and constants:
 A variable is a way of naming and storing a value for later use by the program, such as data from a sensor or an intermediate value used in a calculation.
+#### 3.2.2 Variable Scope:
+Another important choice that programmers face is where to declare variables.
+The specific place that variables are declared influences how various functions in a program will see the variable.
+This is called variable scope.
+#### 3.2.3 Initializing Variables:
+Variables may be initialized (assigned a starting value) when they are declared or not.
+It is always good programming practice however to double check that a variable has valid data in it, before it is accessed for some other purpose.
+#### 3.2.4 Using Variables:
+Once variables have been declared, they are used by setting the variable equal to the value one wishes to store with the assignment operator (single equal sign).
+The assignment operator tells the program to put whatever is on the right side of the equal sign into the variable on the left side.

 ### 3. Functions
 For controlling the Arduino board and performing computations.
 Segmenting code into functions allows a programmer to create modular pieces of code that perform a defined task and then return to the area of code from which the function was "called".
 The typical case for creating a function is when one needs to perform the same action multiple times in a program.